kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 ![11.png](/images/11.png)

 9.7.
 Upload those files to the S3 Bucket created in Chapter S3, must to be the same layer as the html.

+> Modify the Javascript in the html file to your APIs & data in DynamoDB

 9.8.
 Reload the web page and click button to test your API.